 The History of Modern Travel Helathcare and Travel Nursing

 Traveling healthcare professionals have been around in some form or another as long as there have been people with a passion and desire to care for the health and well being of others.
-However, this blog is focused on the modern supplemental healthcare staffing industry in the United States.
-Depending on how you define the beginning, it seems fairly typical to place the genesis of this now massive industry sometime in either the 1970s, or 1980s.
+However, in this article we’ll focus on the modern supplemental healthcare staffing industry in the United States.
+Depending on how you define the beginning, it’s fairly common for industry insiders to place the genesis of this now massive industry sometime in either the 1970s, or 1980s.

 Travel nursing specific background

 If your focus is strictly on travel nursing, then you might begin in the late 1970s and early 1980s.
-According to Healthcare Traveler magazine, a hospital in New Orleans enlisted the temporary services of a Registered Nurse to meet a census spike resulting from the city’s Mardi Gras celebration.
+As the story goes, a hospital in New Orleans enlisted the services of a Registered Nurse on a temporary contract to meet a census spike resulting from the city’s Mardi Gras celebration.
 Others took note and when the nation was faced with a serious countrywide nursing shortage in the 1980s, the travel nursing business took off.

 Driving forces behind travel healthcare